Why Getting Instagram Deleted Inspired A Push for Change

 Think how our community has advanced legislation since Instagram’s founding in 2010.
 We still have a ways to go, but the tsunami of change is coming.
 Now it’s my time to give back.
 It’s time to push for change at Instagram, and hopefully companies like Facebook and YouTube will follow suit.
 Let’s make our voices heard today, tomorrow, October 6 and every day, because together we grow!

-Update: Two weeks after writing this blog, Instagram deactivated my account again without warning or explanation.
+08.26.2018 Update: Instagram deactivated my account again without warning or explanation.
 Fed up, I wanted to take action.
 I’ve started a #PetitionToInstagram to help make the cannabis community’s voice heard.
 If you agree Instagram needs to update their Terms of Service to respect the cannabis community, click here!